-Dan wrote a book on beginning dog obedience published by the TFH publishing company.
-It was translated into various languages and sold worldwide.
-His video on how to train a dog has been viewed and used by over 20,000 people to train their dogs.
+Dan wrote a book, “Guide to Dog Obedience Training”, published by the TFH publishing company.
+It has been translated into various languages and is sold worldwide.
+His video on how to train a dog has been viewed and used by over 20,000 people.
 He is a member of The Animal Behavior Society, and was also a founding member of various dog training associations.
-He has also trained dogs and given advice and assistance to animal rescue groups from across the country.
+He has trained dogs and given advice and assistance to animal rescue groups across the country.

 New Jersey is one of the few states that does not require any type of licensing or certification for professional dog trainer/behaviorist.
 I have been in contact with the New Jersey state governor's office and various officials in an effort to get legislation passed that would license dog trainers after a review and examination of his/her credentials and qualifications.
 Until that legislation is passed there is no way to protect the consumer from unqualified individuals in this field.
 I will continue my efforts to make certification of professional dog trainer/behaviorist mandatory in the state of New Jersey.
 You can help get the certification passed by contacting your state senator.